AzugBe/azugbe.github.io/_pages/feeling-welcome.md

 ---
 layout: single
-title: Inclusiveness, diversity and accessibility
+title: Feeling Welcome
 tagline: Azure User Group Belgium
-permalink: /inclusiveness-diversity-accessibility
+permalink: /feeling-welcome
 ---

 At AZUG, we care deeply about making our events a safe and welcoming space for everyone involved.